 Total 1,199,999 options

-William Souter 533,333 options

-John Kelly 666,666 options

 These options are exercisable at \$0.25 per option and expire on 14 April 2025.
 In addition, these options are conditional upon the executive remaining employed by the Company and in the case of John Kelly, on Shareholder approval of the allocation.